FedYou/parrotita/README.md

 }
 ```

+---

-### additionalProperties (boolean)
+### additionalProperties

 It can only be used if the type is an `object`.
-If it is set to ‘true’, only values that are in `properties` are allowed, and no additional values are permitted.
-The default setting is ‘false’.
+If it is set to ‘true’, only the values in `properties` are allowed, and no additional values are permitted.
+The default setting is ‘true’.

 ```json
 {